Welcome to Radically Rural 2021!

 This session will look at how rural and exurban communities might take advantage of the current post-vaccine excitement around IRL events and outdoor/natural environments to host gatherings to reinvigorate their local economies.
 Presenters will provide different perspectives, from long-time residents, local organizers, and outside promoters, and debate the meaning of “success.”
 A panel discussion will address the growing importance of authenticity and meaningful connection at future gatherings, and the unique opportunities that small communities can take advantage of in providing these kinds of environments.

 Architect, urbanist, and teacher Darrick Borowski, AIA (ARExA, WeWork, Edible Infrastructures) will present observations about the idea and practice of convening over time and identify some guiding principles for future events.
 A panel discussion will feature participants and planners, comparing past and present lessons learned, data, and ideas about the future.
-Finally, participants will have the opportunity to weigh in on how Keene, NH has successfully/not successfully adapted to the Radically Rural Festival and how Radically Rural benefits from being hosted by Keene.
+Finally, participants will have the opportunity to weigh in on how Keene, NH has successfully/not successfully adapted to the Radically Rural Summit and how Radically Rural benefits from being hosted by Keene.

 Darrick Borowski, Architect/Urbanist, Educator, Design Strategist, ARExA / SVA